 Prerequisites and overview

 - A small-scale (individual or small team) instance of the SonarQube server requires at least 2GB of RAM to run efficiently and 1GB of free RAM for the OS.
-If you are installing an instance for large teams or an enterprise, please consider the additional recommendations below.
+If you are installing an instance for a large team or an enterprise, please consider the additional recommendations below.

 - The amount of disk space you need will depend on how much code you analyze with SonarQube.